 America's Got Regulatory Science Talent

 The annual America’s Got Regulatory Science Talent Student Competition provides an opportunity for students from across the University of Rochester to compete for a chance to present their regulatory science ideas at the Food and Drug Administration (FDA).
 Teams of students develop and present a proposed solution to a current area of need related to regulatory science, the science of developing new tools, standards and approaches to assess the safety, efficacy, quality and performance of FDA-regulated products.
-Students should consult the FDA scientific priority areas identified in the August 2011 FDA Strategic Plan for Regulatory Science to guide their proposed solution.
+Students should consult the Focus Areas of Regulatory Science and the August 2011 Strategic Plan for Regulatory Science to guide their proposed solution.

 - A team can consist of one to four students.